How to check eviction history overview

 Thankfully, there are a few different ways to go about it, some more hands-on, and others that make the process almost effortless.

-Eviction cases are part of the public record, and in some states, you can search local court databases online for eviction lookup free.
-This method can work if you're only screening one or two applicants and have the time to dig.
+Eviction cases are part of the public record, and in some states, you can search local court databases online for eviction lookup for free.
+This method can be effective if you're screening only one or two applicants and have the time to thoroughly investigate.

 To do this, you’ll need to know the applicant’s full legal name and the counties or states where they’ve lived.
 Then, you can search civil court records for any filings related to public records for evictions (often called "unlawful detainers").